Which Organism Can Be A Bloodborne Pathogen

 Contaminated Tools and Transfusion

 Reused needles, unsterilized tattoo equipment, and unscreened blood products used to be major vectors.
-In places with weak screening, they still are.
+In real terms, in places with weak screening, they still are.
 The organism survives outside the body for a while — HBV can live on a surface for over a week — then gets introduced by the next person.

 Survival Outside the Body